 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
 The ASU includes increased disclosures and various changes to the accounting and measurement of financial assets including the Corporation's loans and available-for-sale and held-to-maturity debt securities.
 Each financial asset presented on the balance sheet would have a unique allowance for credit losses valuation account that is deducted from the amortized cost basis to present the net carrying value at the amount expected to be collected on the financial asset.
 The amendments in this ASU also eliminate the probable initial recognition threshold in current GAAP and instead, reflect an entity's current estimate of all expected credit losses using reasonable and supportable forecasts.
-The new credit loss guidance will be effective for the Corporation's year ending December 31, 2021.
+The new credit loss guidance will be effective for the Corporation's year ending December 31, 2023.
 Upon adoption, the ASU will be applied using a modified retrospective transition method to the beginning of the first reporting period in which the guidance is effective.
 A prospective transition approach is required for debt securities for which an other-than-temporary impairment had been recognized before the effective date.
+Early adoption for all institutions is permitted for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+We expect the standard to have a significant effect on the Corporation's consolidated financial statements as credit losses will be accelerated with the elimination of the probable threshold for initial recognition.